Is an Airedale Terrier for you?

 Airedales are “the King of the Terriers” – sturdy and powerful, but fun-loving dogs.
 The desirable size is about 23” at the shoulder, weighing 50-60 pounds, but they can range from 20-28” and 40-90 pounds.
 Their coats can be hard and straight, with few furnishings, or soft and curly, with leg hair and whiskers that need a thorough combing more than once a week.

 All Airedales need to be either clipped or stripped at least every three months.
-Pets are generally clipped, which can cost between $50-$85.
+Pets are generally clipped, which can cost between $75-$125.
 Finding a groomer who really knows how to do an Airedale is difficult, so many pet owners learn to do the grooming themselves.

 Airedales are very smart, curious, and often stubborn.
 They are not always obedient, and are notorious for not coming when called.
 They do not respond well to heavy-handed training.
-Airedales want to be with you, and do NOT respond well to being excluded from family life.
+Airedales want to be with you, and do not respond well to being excluded from family life.
 They are not suitable outdoor or kennel dogs.
 We require that our adoption dogs live in the house with you, and prefer that they sleep in your bedroom.

-Since they are the king of the terriers, they are prone to like to dig holes in the yard.
+Since they are the king of the terriers, they are prone to dig holes in the yard.
 They also drink a lot of water.
 Drippy whiskers and dirty feet make muddy floors.
 If you are fussy about your house, you will need to consider this.

 Some things you need to know about Airedales…